factorial-io/phabalicious/docs/passwords.md

 ## Using 1Password CLI

-Make sure, that you have `op` up and running, ([Docs here](https://1password.com/downloads/command-line/)) and your secret has set a `onePasswordId` as in the following example:
+Make sure that you have `op` up and running (see the [documentation](https://1password.com/downloads/command-line/)), and your secret has set an `onePasswordId` as in the following example:

 ```yaml